ncbi/ribovore/00README.txt

-Setup: if you followed the instructions above and can successfully run ribotyper.pl you should be able to also run ribolengthchecker.pl.
+Setup: if you followed the instructions above and can successfully run ribotyper.pl you should be able to also run riboaligner.pl.

 Following, is an example run using the file example-rlc-11.fa in the testfiles/ directory, with output.
 In the example, the command given is:
-> ribolengthchecker.pl $RIBODIR/testfiles/example-rlc-11.fa test-rlc
+> riboaligner.pl $RIBODIR/testfiles/example-rlc-11.fa test-rlc

 If you did not fully copy or clone the ribotyper files and set $RIBODIR to a directory in which you have write permission, then you should run instead
-> ribolengthchecker.pl <user directory>/testfiles/example-rlc-11.fa test-rlc
+> riboaligner.pl <user directory>/testfiles/example-rlc-11.fa test-rlc

-where <user directory> is the directory in which ribolengthchecker.pl is installed.
+where <user directory> is the directory in which riboaligner.pl is installed.

-> ribolengthchecker.pl $RIBODIR/testfiles/example-rlc-11.fa test-rlc
+> riboaligner.pl $RIBODIR/testfiles/example-rlc-11.fa test-rlc
 --------------
-# ribolengthchecker.pl :: classify lengths of ribosomal RNA sequences
+# riboaligner.pl :: classify lengths of ribosomal RNA sequences
 # ribotyper 0.17 (Jul 2018)
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # date:              Wed Jul 11 15:49:27 2018